There are two main types of contact lenses:

 Can I get contact lenses to change the colour of my eye?

-Soft contact lenses which change the colour of your eyes are available .
+Soft contact lenses which change the colour of your eyes are available.
 You can get these either with a prescription in them to correct your vision, or without.
 You can also get novelty contact lenses which do not have a prescription in them.
-Lenses without prescription in them are called zero-powered lenses.
+Lenses without prescription in them are called zero-powered lenses or plano contact lenses.
 Even though these are sold as novelty items, they still touch your eye and carry a risk of infection, so it is important to make sure that they are fitted by a qualified professional, just like those which are not coloured.

 In the UK it is illegal to sell zero-powered contact lenses unless this is done by or under the supervision of an optometrist, dispensing optician or doctor, so make sure you always buy your lenses from somewhere that does this.
 Your optometrist will be able to give you more information.